 Simple investing sticks to the growth of overall markets rather than single companies or products.
 A single company’s share value may hit the stratosphere or the sewers, and no one can reliably predict which.
 On the other hand, despite short-term ups and downs, the overall stock market always goes up over time.

 I have long argued that almost none of the complex numbers and terms in personal finance matter.
 That’s especially true when it comes to investing.
 Investing feels extremely complicated to most people because it is designed to feel that way.

 One of the largest industries in the world is built around smart fancy people moving money around in smart fancy ways.
-They constantly produce new esoteric concepts, metrics and investment vehicles.
-They invent these things, in part, to confuse and bewilder the common investor into feeling like there’s just no way we can figure it all out ourselves.
+They constantly produce new esoteric concepts, metrics, and investment vehicles.
+They invent these things, in part, to confuse and bewilder the everyday investor into feeling like there’s just no way we can figure it all out ourselves.

 You’re in Control